Your nose has 2 bones at the bridge of your nose and a long piece of cartilage (flexible but strong tissue) that gives

 - Bruising around one or both eyes

-Your doctor may need to get an x-ray or a CT scan of your nose to see if you have a fracture.
+Your provider may need to get an x-ray of your nose to see if you have a fracture.
 A CT scan or other tests may be needed to rule out a more serious injury.

-If you have a nosebleed that does not stop, the doctor may insert a soft gauze pad called packing into the bleeding nostril.
+If you have a nosebleed that does not stop, the provider may insert a soft gauze pad called packing into the bleeding nostril.

 If you need surgery, you will need to wait until most or all of the swelling has gone down before a complete assessment can be made.
 In most cases, this is 3 to 6 days after your injury.
 You may be referred to a special doctor -- such as a plastic surgeon or an ear, nose, and throat doctor -- if the injury is more severe.

-For simple breaks, in which the nasal bone is not crooked, the doctor may tell you to take pain medicine and nasal decongestants, and to put ice on the injury.
+For simple breaks, in which the nasal bone is not crooked, the provider may tell you to take pain medicine and nasal decongestants, and to put ice on the injury.